 The origin of synarché and why it is an infinity greater than all infinities

-The word infinity is from the Latin roots for "un-limited" or "without-end."
-Structurally, this word is similar to Greek aperion, Hebrew ein sof, Chinese tai-ji, and many others, all referring to the same underlying concept: that which is so great it is beyond ability to measure, endless. ("Endless" is of course another example of the same "not something-limited" structure, which combines into one word a negative word with another word referring to an ultimate limit of some kind.)
+The word infinite is from the Latin roots for "un-limited" or another way to say it: "without-end."
+Structurally, this word is similar to Greek a-perion, Hebrew ein-sof, Chinese tai-ji, and many others, all referring to the same underlying concept: that which is so great it is beyond ability to measure, endless.
+(Like un-measureable, "endless" is of course another example of the same "negate something-limited" structure, which combines into one word a negative with an ultimate limit of some kind.)

 It's one of those little things most people don't notice or care about, but I believe there is actually a really deep question going right to the heart of the way we perceive what we call reality on a fundamental level: